Welcome to the Abbey

 — C. S. Lewis

-Subscribe to this newsletter, and you will receive substantial essays from me on these themes every two to three weeks, along with various other bits and pieces, including a monthly opportunity to engage in open conversation with other readers on topics of your choosing.
-You’ll be able to join in the conversation under each essay, and I hope that often you will educate me.
+Take out a paid subscription, and you will receive everything I publish here: stories of wild saints, pilgrimages to holy wells, essays about the new theology of the age, and plenty more.
+You will also have a monthly opportunity to engage in open conversation with other readers on topics of your choosing.
+You’ll be able to join in the conversation under each piece I publish, and I hope that often you will educate me.
 You’ll also be supporting my work, by providing me with an income from my writing so that I can support my family, and retain my independence as a writer and thinker in a time when that is increasingly necessary.

 Every new essay will go directly to your inbox, and you’ll also be able to read them all in perpetuity here.
-If you can’t afford a subscription, or don’t want one, you can sign up for free to receive some of the public essays and other things.
+If you can’t afford a subscription, or don’t want one, you can sign up for free to receive some of my work.

 To find out more about me and my work, you can visit my website.